 Ted joined Fenwick Elliott in 1991 as a paralegal.
 He qualified as a solicitor in 1997 and was made a partner in 2002.
-Since 1991 Ted has been involved in a wide range of projects across the construction and energy sector including housing, roads, hospitals, power stations, offshore structures, gas and oil pipelines, chemical process plants and leisure facilities.
-He has provided advice to an equally diverse range of clients including contractors, fund managers, developers, local authorities, state corporations, architects and engineers.
+Since 1991 Ted has been involved in a wide range of projects across the construction and energy spectrum including housing, roads, hospitals, power stations, offshore structures, gas and oil pipelines, chemical process plants and leisure facilities.
+He has provided advice to an equally diverse range of clients including contractors, employers, local authorities, state corporations, project companies and project funders.

 Ted has been closely involved in a number of PFI projects including in relation to disputes concerning the interpretation of the PayMech in connection with defects, service failures and Unavailability.
 He has completed several PFI adjudications including tripartite and name–borrowing proceedings and has advised upon the credit agreement implications in consequence of such proceedings

 Ted also specialises in the non-contentious aspects of construction and energy projects.
 He has particular experience of providing advice and drafting input into design and build contracts, infrastructure arrangements, gas sales agreements, shareholders’ agreement, energy project contracts and licenses for proprietary processes.

 Since 2009 Ted has worked closely with a number of national energy companies in the Caspian Sea region and has provided advice in relation to a diverse range of legal issues connected with the hydrocarbon industry, including gas field development and gas pricing disputes.

 advising a PFI project company in relation to threats by an NHS hospital Trust to commence adjudication and/or levy substantial retrospective deductions in respect of alleged fire-stopping defects and connected service failures;